Navigating Concerns and Trust Around Digital ID Adoption

 While private sector innovation drives digital ID forward, the government plays a crucial role through funding research, convening stakeholders and setting standards.
 As Boyd noted, small businesses need guidance on digital adoption.
 The government should provide resources for companies to integrate digital ID capabilities in a secure, privacy-preserving way.

-READ ALSO Navigating Ethical and Legal Issues in Biometric Authentication
+READ ALSO Safe and Secure: Biometric Authentication for Retail Transactions.

 Clear regulations can address concerns while enabling innovation, like prohibiting certain uses of digital ID data.
 Governments must also lead by example, implementing digital ID ethically across public services and demonstrating its advantages.